Your expression is sovereign when your truth stops asking for permission

 Expression as an Extension of Essence

-It’s the moment your voice becomes an extension of your essence:
+It’s the moment your voice becomes an extension of your essence, without exaggeration, minimization, or being curated.

-It means your truth no longer negotiates its existence
+Your truth no longer negotiates its existence to remain digestible.

 The Flame That Shapes Your Voice